Detailed guides to painful problems, treatments & more

 The main advantage of topical NSAIDs is the reduced exposure of the rest of the body to the product, which reduces the side effect profile.
 Given the toxicity of NSAIDs is related in part to the dose, it follows that topical treatments should have a better toxicity profile.
 Consequently, the cardiovascular risks of topical diclofenac, even in those with a high baseline risk of disease, should be negligible with the topical forms.

-31. In homeopathy, like cures like, the “law of similars,” so you treat inflammation with an extreme dilution of something that causes inflammation.
+33. In homeopathy, like cures like, known as the “law of similars” (not actually a law), so you treat inflammation with an extreme dilution of something that causes inflammation.
 Except that arnica — in its undiluted, non-homeopathic, “just a herbal medicine” form — is actually allegedly an anti-inflammatory herb.
 So the main ingredient in homeopathy’s most popular product is actually completely at odds with homeopathy’s most important rule.
 Confused?
-Welcome to the wonderful world of homeopathy.
-See Does Arnica Gel Work for Pain? and Homeopathy Schmomeopathy for much more information.
+Welcome to the muddled “logic” of homeopathy.

 34. Collins NC.
 Is ice right?
 Does cryotherapy improve outcome for acute soft tissue injury?
 Emerg Med J. 2008 Feb;25(2):65–8.
 PubMed 18212134 ❐